virtual estimates

 We have been painting cabinets for over 15 years now.
 In that time, we have had just 2 call backs.
 One was from a dog that started eating a door.
 The other was from a sink that broke…water damage everywhere.

-What is the warranty for to chip
+What is the warranty for chips?

 What will my kitchen look like while being painted?